hanishkvc/prgs-docs-spreadsheetkvc/README.md

 TODO:LATER: Date related functions

-TODO:LATER: Make delete row/col bit more efficient by clearing calcs of all dependent cells (using recursive reverse links lists).
+DONE: Make delete row/col bit more efficient by clearing calcs of only the dependent cells of the deleted rows/cols (using recursive reverse links lists).
 And then creating the new calc cache by copying all the unaffected cell calcs.
-Currently delete clears all =expression cells with cell addresses in them, whether dependent or not.
+Previously delete used to clear all =expression cells with cell addresses in them, whether dependent or not.